ASLlohmann/Rccp_modelcomb/README.md

 # Rccp_modelcomb

-An Rccp version of hybridModel to large scale implementation
+An Rccp version of hybridModel for large scale implementation